The top 8 various noodles in Vietnam to taste

 Van Loc Restaurant, 27 Tran Phu, Hoi An City, Quang Nam Province, Vietnam

-With many decades of development, this dry noodle forms various types, such as beef ball noodle, beef stew, chicken noodle, pork bone noodle, etc.
+With many decades of development, this dry noodle forms various types, such as beef ball noodles, beef stew, chicken noodles, pork bone noodles, etc.

-Saigon rice noodle is a multi-style dish, processed into many different versions, including hot water noodles, dry noodles, crispy fried noodles, or noodles to cook soup.
+Saigon rice noodles are a multi-style dish processed into many different versions, including hot water, dry, crispy fried, and noodles to cook soup.
 Each has its own typical taste.
-However, the rice noodle soup is more popular.
+However, rice noodle soup is more popular.

-As the same with other noodles, the main thing to make Hu Tieu delicious depends on how to cook the broth.
-To get tasty soup, the chef often uses bones of pigs, dried squid, and dried shrimp to create a savory broth.
+As with other noodles, the main thing that makes Hu Tieu delicious depends on how the broth is cooked.
+To get tasty soup, the chef often uses the bones of pigs, dried squid, and dried shrimp to create a savory broth.

 When eating Saigon rice noodles, the servers blanch the dry noodles with boiling water and put them in a bowl.
-Add other ingredients on the top, then fill the bowl with broth to enjoy.
+They add other ingredients and then fill the bowl with broth to enjoy.

-Saigon rice noodle is light food that causes less boredom, so the Saigonese eat it most of the time, from early morning to late at night.
+Saigon rice noodles are light food that causes less boredom, so the Saigonese eat them most of the time, from early morning to late at night.

-If you have the opportunity to come to HCM, try this flavorful street food.
+If you can come to HCM, try this flavorful street food.

 Address to taste Hu Tieu in Saigon: